quantmind/giotto/giottoweb/content/site/index.md

 title: GiottoJs
+template: index.html

-Giotto is a javascript library under active development but not yet ready for anything other than that.
+Giotto is a javascript library under active development.

 * Built on top of [d3][]
 * ``svg`` and, eventually, ``canvas`` support